prominence-eosc/docs/running-jobs.md

 To run multiple tasks in a single job requires the user to define a JSON job description which can then be submitted using the CLI.
 A simple way to do this is to start by using `prominence create --dry-run` (see [here](/docs/generating-json)) to create the JSON description for a job with a single task, and then modify this as necessary.

-Below a simple example is shown which runs a Cent OS container followed by a Ubuntu container:
+Below a simple example is shown which runs a CentOS container followed by a Ubuntu container:
 ```json
 {
   "resources": {